saltedge/saltedge-examples/ruby/README.md

 ```
 If you get Exception: SSL_connect returned=1 errno=0 state=SSLv3 read server hello A: sslv3 alert handshake failure (OpenSSL::SSL::SSLError), try updating to rest-client 1.8.3
 And here is a link to our [documentation](https://docs.saltedge.com/), where you can find step-by-step instructions.

+# NOTE
+If client of spectre generates signatures in rails and error "Signature does not match" occurs.
+The reason is Rails ActiveSupport `.to_json` method, solution:
+ - Ruby STD `JSON.generate`
+ - ActiveSupport `.to_json_without_active_support_encoder`

+This may occur when there is a special char in json `&`.